The Churches of Britain and Ireland

 John Knowles Memorial Chapel (Free Church of England) on High Street has a date-stone for 1912.
 SE 3733 0060.
 Both © David Regan (2021).

 A Chapel is shown on old maps on Market Street, at SE 3734 0062.
 The O.S. grid reference on Genuki identifies it as this Market Street chapel, and as Methodist, and includes a photo.
 Unfortunately, neither Genuki or O.S. maps specify which flavour of Methodism it was, but it pre-dates a map of 1905, and survived as a church into the 1950's at least.
 A photo on Geograph is available here, where it's described as Wesleyan, and an old photo from circa 1960 can be seen here.
+This document mentions a St. Paul's Methodist as having been built in 1809 - that this was the same chapel has been shown by Andy Lusis who has discovered a 1930's newspaper cutting which locates St. Paul's Methodist Church on Market Street, as well as a large-scale map which names it.
+Another edition of the paper (the Penistone, Stocksbridge and Hoyland Express), also from the late 1930's, says that the church adopted the name of St. Paul's in 1932.
 A shop now stands on the site, seen here by Streetview in 2021.
 Earlier Streetviews show that the building survived until 2014, and had gone by July 2016.
-Was this St. Paul's Methodist? (see also St. Paul's Wesleyan Church below).
+The present Methodist Church stands a little further north on Market Street.
+SE 3726 0070. © David Regan (2021).
+A 2024 newspaper article says that the church " has been vacant for a number of years", and that plans were afoot to demolish it.
+The most recent Streetview of 2024 shows that it was still standing at that time.

 The former Mission Church stands at the junction of Hoyland Road and Tinker Lane, at SE 3571 0025.
 Pre-dating a map of 1905, it's now a community centre. © David Regan (2021).